 Occasionally you need to fill the classic burger-and-fries meal void as a veg eater.
 So I love the fact that Burger King offers the Impossible Whopper, which might actually be better than a regular whopper.
-The patty comes charbroiled like a regular whipper and has all the same toppings: lettuce, tomato, onions, pickles, mayonnaise, and cheese if you want it.
+The patty comes charbroiled like a regular whopper and has all the same toppings: lettuce, tomato, onions, pickles, mayonnaise, and cheese if you want it.
 I won't sit here and pretend these fries have a leg up on McDonald's, but they do have a notable lack of beef flavoring and a thick yet crispy texture that holds up well.
 This is the type of meal that begs for a fountain soda, so do the right thing and oblige.

 Best order (Hardee’s): Beyond Thickburger and a side of crispy curls

 When a place has chicken in its name, you know your vegetarian self is in for a bit of a tough time.
 However, should you be dragged here by selfish friends fiending for chicken sandwiches, your best bet is the go-to side of fries, though they’re not just any fries.
 These are waffle fries, and they are crispy and wonderful, especially when dipped in the chain’s eponymous smoky sauce.
-But fries do not make a whole meal, so get some greens with the Superfood Side, which involves broccolini, kale, dried cherries, nuts, and the elimination of any and all guilt.
+But fries do not make a whole meal, so get some greens with the Superfood Side, which involves broccolini, kale, dried cherries, and nuts.
 Wash everything down with a cold lemonade, and then make your friends pay for your meal for being rude.

 You will worship at the Church after biting into one of its made-from-scratch biscuits drizzled with luscious honey butter, even if you can’t eat 90% of the menu.
 Points must be awarded for serving fried okra, a divisive vegetable that’s made almost impossible to dislike when fried up by the good folks of Church’s.
 Though jalapeño poppers are a more common offering, Church’s goes the alternative route here too, with bombers that achieve a somehow thick-yet-light breading and involve legitimately spicy jalapeño bits balanced out by liquid-gold cheese.